-As we approach our 75th anniversary in 2016, the University is poised for growth in new programs and clinical services.
+The University is poised for growth in new programs and clinical services.
 The sixth President took office in July 2014.
 Faculty and Staff are dedicated to providing an engaging and supportive learning environment.
 Enrollment has grown to nearly 1,000 students.
 We offer certificate programs, an Associate of Applied Sciences degree, a Bachelor of Science degree, two Master's degrees, a Master of Health Science in Applied Clinical Nutrition, and a doctor of chiropractic degree.
 Starting with our initial three student class to today's alumni community of more than 7,500, Northwestern has a rich history and exciting future.